matspike/matspike.github.io/function_and_form/index.md

   * Human communication
     * Are language and communication co-extensive?
     * Diverse forms, unlimited function, and the role of pragmatics
-    * Is language for thought or communication?
+    * Is language designed for thought or communication?
 4. Information Theory: function and form in generalised communication
 5.